Parametric Channel Estimation for LoS Dominated Holographic Massive MIMO Systems: Introduction

 \subsection{Related Work}

-The channel estimation schemes in the massive MIMO literature can be applied to the LISBT-assisted communication systems.
-Up to now, a variety of channel estimation schemes have been proposed for the massive MIMO communication systems, including exhaustive search \cite{dai2006efficient}, hierarchical search \cite{xiao2016hierarchical}, \cite{zhang2017codebook}-\cite{chen2018beam}, and compressed sensing (CS) \cite{lee2016channel}-\cite{sanchez2021gridless}.
+Up to now, a variety of channel estimation schemes have been proposed for the massive MIMO communication systems, including exhaustive search \cite{dai2006efficient}, hierarchical search \cite{xiao2016hierarchical}-\cite{chen2018beam}, and compressed sensing (CS) \cite{lee2016channel}-\cite{sanchez2021gridless}.
 The authors in \cite{dai2006efficient} propose the exhaustive search algorithm as a straightforward approach where the transmitter and receiver scan all possible angular directions to find the best pair of AoA and AoD.
 However, the training overhead of the exhaustive search approach is prohibitively high, especially when a large number of antennas generate narrow beams in the mmWave and THz frequency bands.
-To improve the efficiency of the exhaustive search, the hierarchical search based on a predefined codebook was proposed in \cite{xiao2016hierarchical}, \cite{zhang2017codebook}-\cite{chen2018beam}.
+To improve the efficiency of the exhaustive search, the hierarchical search based on a predefined codebook was proposed in \cite{xiao2016hierarchical}-\cite{chen2018beam}.
 In the first stage of the hierarchical search, the codewords with larger beam widths are used to scan the entire angular domain.
 Then, in the second stage, codewords with narrower beam widths are used to scan only a specific range obtained at the first stage.
 In \cite{xiao2016hierarchical}, a hierarchical codebook is designed, where sub-array and deactivation antenna processing techniques were exploited to generate the codebook via closed-form expressions.
-Turning off some antennas is not a good approach since the reduced array gain has an undesirable effect on the performance \cite{zhang2017codebook}.
+However, turning off some antennas may not be a good approach since the reduced array gain has an undesirable effect on the performance \cite{zhang2017codebook}.
 The authors in \cite{noh2017multi} design multi-resolution beamforming sequences to quickly search out the dominant channel direction.
 Reference \cite{chen2018beam} proposes a beam training method based on dynamic hierarchical codebook to estimate the mmWave massive MIMO channel with multi-path components.
 However, the accuracy of the hierarchical search is limited by the codebook size.
 Moreover, all these hierarchical schemes may incur high training overhead and system latency because they require non-trivial coordination among the transmitter and the receiver.